DHEEPAK29/Project-ML-IoT/README.md

 ii) SpO2 /Heart Rate/Body Temperature is undesirable. iii): Room Temperature /Room Humidity is undesirable. iv)Motion (For necessary Observations).

 # VII.
-BLOCK DIAGRAM
+BLOCK DIAGRAM <br>
  ![image](https://user-images.githubusercontent.com/83426515/165928053-784debb4-4411-4293-8f0b-1bad7aa98a82.png)<br>

 Fig.1 Prototype with patient
 The block diagram depicted in figure 1 shows the prototype which is tied to the patient/ Person under supervision.
 This part collects the data for health parameter observation.
-And this acts as the master and is in constant communication with the slave device i.e., Prototype placed by the supervisor in fig.2.
+And this acts as the master and is in constant communication with the slave device i.e., Prototype placed by the supervisor in fig.2. <br>
  ![image](https://user-images.githubusercontent.com/83426515/165928069-123bd3a0-c81c-47aa-94b7-23b98d818ef0.png)<br>

 Fig.2 Prototype placed by supervisor
 The block diagram depicted in figure 2 shows the prototype which is placed in proximity to the patient/ Person under supervision.
 This part collects the data for Ambience prediction and movement prediction.
 This acts as a slave device to send the acknowledgment to the master.
 And as a whole, the two parts are connected to the internet such that the data is stored for monitoring, alerting, and processing.
 VIII.
-PROTOTYPE DEVELOPMENT
+PROTOTYPE DEVELOPMENT <br>
  ![image](https://user-images.githubusercontent.com/83426515/165928089-c33d05c4-57f6-4751-ac8a-806516597e0c.png)<br>

-Fig.3 Prototype placed by supervisor
+Fig.3 Prototype placed by supervisor<br>
   ![image](https://user-images.githubusercontent.com/83426515/165928102-9aed7824-381d-4ef1-a0c5-ba690c45cf5b.png)<br>

-Fig.4 Prototype with patient
+Fig.4 Prototype with patient<br>
 # IX.
-DEEP LEARNING PREDICTION
+DEEP LEARNING PREDICTION <br>
  ![image](https://user-images.githubusercontent.com/83426515/165928122-6da449db-07fb-4572-b6cb-e41e18ab05d1.png)<br>

 Fig.5 Patient Database